Juice-maker Jamba expects same-store sales to decline; shares dip

-Oct 7 (Reuters) - Smoothie store operator Jamba Inc warned of a 3.4 percent fall in comparable-store sales in the current quarter, mainly due to a slowdown in consumer spending, sending its shares down 9 percent in after-market trading.
+(Reuters) - Smoothie store operator Jamba Inc (JMBA.O) warned of a 3.4 percent fall in comparable-store sales in the current quarter, mainly due to a slowdown in consumer spending, sending its shares down 9 percent in after-market trading.

 Jamba also estimated full-year 2013 same-store sales to be flat to 1 percent up, lower than the 5.1 percent growth in 2012.